fgeorgatos/HPCBIOS/testing/docs/HPCBIOS_06-01.rst

 Change notification
 -------------------

+Guidelines:

-This policy should be the default implementation for LINPACK/BLAS functions.
+- This policy SHOULD provide the default implementation for LINPACK/BLAS functions
-Any new versions of supported libraries will initially be installed as non-default.
-Notification will be sent to the system's helpdesk announcing the new version and describing how to access it and use it.
+- Any new versions of supported libraries SHOULD initially be installed as non-default
+- Notification MUST be sent to the system's helpdesk announcing the new version and describing how to access it and use it
-The helpdesk will be given a minimum of 2 weeks notice when the new version becomes the default version.
-The old version will not be deleted, but notice will be sent to the helpdesk describing how users can continue to use the old version.
-It is the responsibility of the individual centers to notify their users of any changes.
-This change notification is in the absence of any baseline configuration change notification policy that may exist.
-Any baseline configuration policy on change notification supersedes the change notification listed in this policy.
+- The helpdesk MUST be given a minimum of 2 weeks notice when the new version becomes the default version
+- The old version MUST not be deleted, but notice will be sent to the helpdesk describing how users can continue to use the old version
-The minimum of versions that will be kept, MUST follow BC [HPCBIOS_05-01] policy.
+- The minimum of versions that will be kept, MUST follow BC [HPCBIOS_05-01] policy
-Old versions MAY be deleted when there are three newer versions available.
+- Old versions MAY be deleted when there are three newer versions available
+- It is the responsibility of the individual centers to notify their users of any changes
+- This change notification is in the absence of any baseline configuration change notification policy that may exist
+- Any baseline configuration policy on change notification supersedes the change notification listed in this policy

 .. seealso::
   Native Libraries

-  The packages ScaLAPACK, LAPACK and/or ATLAS will not be installed whenever a system includes native libraries such as PESSL (Parallel ESSL) ACML or, MKL (Math kernel Libraries) that fully provide the same functionality and interface.
-However, if an explicit request is made to have ScaLAPACK, LAPACK and/or ATLAS available on a system, then these packages will also be installed.
+  As regards packages ScaLAPACK, LAPACK and/or ATLAS, they MAY not be installed whenever a system includes native libraries such as PESSL (Parallel ESSL) ACML or, MKL (Math kernel Libraries) that fully provide the same functionality and interface.
+However, if an explicit request is made to have ScaLAPACK, LAPACK and/or ATLAS available on a system, then these packages MUST also be installed.

 Support